 Do you know how much it costs you when you hire the wrong person?
 We have researched this topic for decades, and during all those years we’ve found that executives grossly underestimate the costs of bad hires… until we hand them the Topgrading Cost of Mis-Hire Form and they systematically estimate the costs.

-Our research on the costs of mis-hires have been published in all 3 editions of Topgrading.
-This blog just provides a brief summary, along with an important recommendation on how to minimize the costs of mis-hires.
+Our research on the costs of bad hires has been published in all 3 editions of Topgrading.
+This blog just provides a brief summary, along with an important recommendation on how to minimize these costs.

-Our Cost of Mis-Hire form breaks down the costs of mis-hires into dozens of factors such as annual comp, cost of hiring, cost of maintaining the person in the job, mistakes/failures, disruption, etc.
+Our Cost of Mis-Hire form breaks down the costs of a bad hire into dozens of factors such as annual comp, cost of hiring, cost of maintaining the person in the job, mistakes/failures, disruption, etc.